March 23, 2026

 And to be so arrogant, if that’s what you’re thinking?

 I’ve been in the room with five presidents (Nixon, Carter, Ford, Bush Jr., and Biden; not all were president at the time, and in a couple of those instances, the room was a big one, the Senate or House chamber).
-Shook hands with one (Carter), watched another one walk into a press conference with his hands shaking (Nixon).
+I shook hands with one (Carter), watched another one walk into a press conference with his hands shaking (Nixon).

 I’ve covered government for daily newspapers, the Associated Press, and a number of other news publications, as recently as the prior Trump administration.
 I won business journalism awards.
 I’m a persistent researcher.